omarm3333/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 6. Row bind both previous data frames
 7. Merge it Activities descriptions
 8. Create summary data frame from previous joint, grouped by activity and subject and sumarizing variables calculating means for each variable, except activityid
-9. Save both data frames to CSV files
+9. Save both data frames to TXT files